mrmolybdaen/python-hcloud-reassign/README.md

 # python-hetzner-reassign

 The Hetzner API currently does not provide fine-grained access controls for its API.
-You either have an access token which can only read information or have an access token which can write (including deletion) an entire project.
+You either have an access token which can only read information or have an access token which can write (including deletion of) an entire project.
 This situation makes it necessary that servers using things like `keepalived` for automatic fail-over do not know the API credentials.
 This project aims to provide:
-- Scrips for `keepalived` to start CI/CD pipelines
+- Scripts for `keepalived` to start CI/CD pipelines
 - A Python library and a script for resource reassignment
 - CI/CD templates for Gitlab CI/CD, Jenkins, Tekton and Github Workflows.